robfatland/costnotify/instructions/README.md

 ## Procedure overview

 - Create the S3 bucket in your account and turn on the accumulation process
 - Create an IAM Role with some permission Policies.
-The Role will permit your Lambda to "do stuff" on AWS
+  - This Role permits your Lambda to take action on the AWS cloud
+- Create an SNS Topic with a Subscription pointing at your email
+  - This permits the Lambda to send you a cost notification email
-- Create a Lambda function that assumes this Role
+- Create a Lambda function
-- Configure the Lambda function; add environment variables and code and associated services
+- Configure the Lambda function; add environment variables, code, associated services, etcetera
-  - ...including a CloudWatch trigger that will cause the Lambda to run once per day
-  - ...including an SNS topic to distribute the Lambda results to an email distribution
+- Test the Lambda function
-- Test your notifier